Perspective | At 80, one woman is using her life story to teach people how to fight for justice

 Sometimes, she tells them about how little she knew about economics as a child.

-“I didn’t even know we were poor,” said Evansmore, who was raised by her grandparents in Scarbro a town created by the New River Mining Company in Fayette County.
+“I didn’t even know we were poor,” said Evansmore, who was raised by her grandparents in Scarbro, a town created by the New River Mining Company in Fayette County.
 “We were used to eating pinto beans six days a week and chicken on Sunday.
 The only time we knew something was wrong was when we had to eat beans on Sunday, too.”

 But after graduating from high school in 1958, she left the state to stay with relatives in New Jersey.
 It was a different world — one with well-insulated homes and indoor plumbing, not outhouses.

-She eventually enrolled in the University of Bridgeport in Connecticut.
-Then she got a job with Raytheon, first as a secretary and later worked her way up to a buyer in the submarine signaling division.
+She eventually enrolled at the University of Bridgeport in Connecticut.
+Then she got a job with Raytheon, first as a secretary and later working her way up to a buyer in the submarine signaling division.
 “I sold war materials,” she said.
 She quit the job and returned to West Virginia in 1985.
 Then after a few years, she left again and lived with her husband in Oxon Hill, Md.
 In 2012, she returned home for good.

 “I vowed that nothing would run me out of West Virginia,” she said.
 “If I didn’t like something, I’d just stay and fight it.”